chamilo/docs/teacher-guide/session_view/my_mcq_tab.md

 ![](../../.gitbook/assets/images265.png)

-_Illustration 198: Sessions – My QCM tab_
+_Illustration: Sessions – My QCM tab_

 Exercises which have not yet been attempted are indicated by a yellow star ![](../../.gitbook/assets/graphics371.png).
 The number of attempts is indicated as well as the exercise results, and also the highest scores obtained by any learner in the session.
 Finally, the position in the table reflects a learner's relative results within this session.
 By clicking the test title, the learner goes directly to the test or, once all attempts have been exhausted, directly to the test results screen.